 Angulation also plays a key role in accessibility.
 Straight elevators are effective for anterior regions of the mouth, but angled or curved designs are essential for reaching posterior areas with limited visibility and access.
 A well-prepared practice will have a variety of designs on hand to adapt to any clinical situation.

-Patient and Procedural Considerations
+Factoring in Patient and Procedural Needs

 Ultimately, the best periosteal elevator is the one that is perfectly matched to the patient and the procedure.
 The patient’s anatomy is a primary factor; smaller patients or those with delicate tissues may require finer, more delicate instruments, while larger patients might necessitate more robust tools.
 The specific procedure will also guide your choice.
 For example, the precise, controlled tissue reflection needed for a periodontal flap procedure is very different from the broader elevation required for a surgical extraction or implant placement.